-- 1. Playing in a dangerous manner - 2.
-Impeding the progress of an opponent with no contact - 3.
-Preventing goalkeeper from releasing ball - 4.
-Goalkeeper offenses
+- 1. Playing in a dangerous manner

+- 2. Impeding the progress of an opponent

+- 3. Preventing goalkeeper from releasing ball

+- 4. Goalkeeper offenses

-IFK - DANGEROUS PLAY
+DANGEROUS PLAY

 General Definition ...
 Playing in a dangerous manner is any situation where a player, while trying to play the ball, endangers someone (including oneself) and exposes them to the risk of possible injury.
 In youth games dangerous play, more often than not, is a result of an accidental play situation.